files-community/Website/src/routes/blog/posts/announcing-files-v2-5/+page.md

-### Other Fixes and Enhancements
+### Bug Fixes

-Besides these major features and UI improvements, we’ve also fixed some bugs and added some enhancements:
+Besides these major features and UI improvements, we’ve also fixed some bugs:

-- Added a link to our Crowdin project on the about page
-- Added support for grouping items by month
-- Added toolbar button for installing selected certificate files
-- Fixed network locations not appearing on the sidebar
+- Fixed issue with network locations not appearing on the sidebar
 - Fixed crash when previewing large html or svg files
 - Fixed issue where progress bar was overlapping text in ongoing operations
 - Fixed crash that would occur when trying to open the library page on the properties window